formlio/forml/docs/lifecycle.rst

 The ultimate milestone of each of the lifecycles is the point of producing (a new instance of) the particular :ref:`runtime artifacts <registry-artifacts>`.
-This concludes the given iteration and the process can start over and/or transit between the two lifecycles.
+This concludes the given iteration and the process can start over and/or transit between the two lifecycles back and forth.

 .. _lifecycle-generation: